 Philadelphia County and the City of Philadelphia are coextensive — the city and county share the same boundaries and the same government, consolidated since 1854.
 With approximately 1.58 million residents, Philadelphia County is Pennsylvania's most populous county and generates the state's highest court filing volume by a wide margin.
-There are no suburban municipalities within Philadelphia County — any address within city limits is within the county, and any address outside the city limits is in one of the surrounding counties (Montgomery, Bucks, Delaware, or Camden County, NJ across the river).
+There are no suburban municipalities within Philadelphia County — any address within city limits is within the county, and any address outside the city limits is in one of the surrounding counties (Montgomery, Bucks, Delaware, or Camden in New Jersey across the river).

 Key takeaways